typoes/harry-potter-gen-z/book_1/chapter_2.md

 "Nothing, nothing..."

 Dudley's bday - how could he have forgotten?
 Harry slowly unstuck himself from his bed and started hunting for socks.
 He found a pair under his bed and, after pulling  a spider off one of them, put them on.
-Harry was used to spiders, because the cupboard under the stairs was full of them, and that was his space.
+Harry was used to spiders, because the cupboard under the stairs was full of them, and that was his zone.

 Once clothed he made his way down the hall into the kitchen.
-The table was smol beneath all Dudley's birthday presents.
+The table was smol beneath all Dudley's bday gifts.
 It looked as though Dudley had gotten the new chromebook he wanted, not to mention the second television and the racing bike.
 Exactly why Dudley wanted a racing bike was a mystery to Harry, as Dudley was a big heckin' chonker and hated movement - unless of course it involved throwing hands.
-Dudley's favorite punching bag was Harry, but he couldn't often catch him.
+Dudley's fave punching bag was Harry, but he couldn't often catch him.
 Harry didn't look it, but he was fast af.

 Probably had something to do with living in a dark cupboard, but Harry had always been smol and skinny for his age.
 He looked the farthest from swole because all his fits were second hand clothes of Dudley's, and Dudley was about four times as thicc as him.
 He wore round glasses held together with a lot of Scotch tape because of all the times he had caught Dudley's hands.
 The only thing Harry liked about his lewk was a very thin scar on his forehead that was shaped like a bolt of lightning.
 He had had it as long as he could remember, and the first question he could ever remember asking his Aunt Petunia was how he had gotten it.